voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

     ```

 2. **(Optional)** Remove the `throw new NotImplementedException();` from all 3 callbacks, to prevent any exceptions showing up in game.
 3. Lets add some code to the `Act()` callback.
 This is the callback that will be triggered when you click on the linked notification.
-    As an action we are going to show a new notification that lets us know that we succesfully triggered a notification action.
+   As an action we are going to show a new notification that tells us that we succesfully triggered a notification action.

     So, lets set up a new notification.

     ```csharp